Qiua/resttest2/README.md

 ## 📄 Licença

-Distribuído sob a Licença MIT.
+Distribuído sob a Licença GPL-3.0-or-later.
 Veja `LICENSE.txt` para mais informações.

 ---